opengrail/opengrail.github.io/_posts/2017-02-21-interactive.md

 (nthrest [0 1 2 3] 2)
 ~~~

 I was not familiar with them so I started digging a bit deeper.
 They are based, possibly obviously, on `next` and `rest`.
-The only difference is their return value when the sequence is nil or empty.
+The only difference between `next` and `rest` (and their derivatives) is their return value when the sequence is nil or empty.

 ~~~klipse
 (let [nil-rest-gives (rest nil)